kylearon/shopgenerator/README.md

 Then press 'a' to install on the plugged-in android device.

+Releasing

+Update app.json and package.json with the new version.
+Run 'npm install' to update package-lock.json
+Commit the new version numbers to git.

 Build installable test distribution: eas build -p android --profile preview